Electronic Devices And Dry Eye

 - Use artificial tears or prescription eye drops if necessary

 The most important thing you can do for your eyes is to visit a dry eye optometrist.
 At Regional Eye Center, we know how uncomfortable and even debilitating DES can be — and we’re here to help.

 An eye doctor with specialized training and knowledge of DES can diagnose and treat the underlying cause of your condition and provide a range of effective, life-changing options.

-To schedule your appointment and find the relief you need, call Regional Eye Center in Americus today.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+To schedule your appointment and find the relief you need, call Regional Eye Center in Americus today.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.